Jean-Yves-LC/mSpecification/README.md

 ## How to install it?
-Unzip the `mSpecification.zip` file in a directory which is in your Matlab path.
+Checkout files from the `main` folder to a local directory which is in your Matlab path.

 ## How to use it?